What is the Review Board?

 What are the definitions of these findings?

-DEFINITION OF FINDINGS Sustained The evidence supports the allegation and the act or conduct was not justified.
-Not Sustained There was insufficient evidence to either prove or disprove the allegation.
+DEFINITION OF FINDINGS

+The evidence supports the allegation and the act or conduct was not justified.

+There was insufficient evidence to either prove or disprove the allegation.

 The evidence shows the alleged act or conduct did occur but was lawful, justified and proper.

 The Review Board lacks jurisdiction or the complaint clearly lacks merit.